cwieder/PathIntegrate/docs/docs/input.md

 Pathways can be from any pathway database, but the molecule IDs should match those of the omics data.

 Each pathway can either contain molecules from a single omics, or a combination of omics.

+!!! note

+    Pathways can be downloaded using the [sspa package](github.com/cwieder/py-ssPA)

 |   | Pathway_name | 0      | 1      | 2      | 3      | 4      |
 | - | ------------ | ------ | ------ | ------ | ------ | ------ |